On the Structure of Trans-Series in Quantum Field Theory: Integrable models

 \subsubsection{Numerical analysis}

-Using the method discussed in the previous section, we can now generate the first two coefficients of the series
+Using the method discussed in~the previous section, we can now generate the first two coefficients of the series

-appearing in the trans-series \eqref{eq_free_energy_transseries}, up to very large order in $\ell$.
+appearing in~the trans-series~\eqref{eq_free_energy_transseries}, up to very large order in $\ell$.
 To the very first values of $\ell$, we find the following analytic results, valid for generic bosonic models:

-To extract the large order behavior of the coefficients $a_{n,\ell}$, at large $\ell$, we will do a numerical compiutation, focusing on the $O(N)$ non-linear sigma model and the $SU(N)$ PCF.
-In the following, we summarize all the relevant parameters that we need for each of the two models.

-(i) \textit{Non-linear $O(N)$ sigma model.} With the choice of charges $\mathsf{Q}$ made in \cite{hmn,hn}, the function $G_+(\omega)$ that one obtains from the Wiener--Hopf decomposition of the kernel is given by
+To extract the large order behavior of the coefficients $a_{n,\ell}$, at large $\ell$, we will do a numerical computation, focusing on the ${\rm O}(N)$ non-linear sigma model and the ${\rm SU}(N)$ PCF.
+In the following, we summarize all the relevant parameters that we need for each of the two models. \begin{enumerate}\itemsep=0pt \item[(i)] \textit{Non-linear ${\rm O}(N)$ sigma model.} With the choice of charges $\mathsf{Q}$ made in~\cite{hmn,hn}, the function~$G_+(\omega)$ that one obtains from the Wiener--Hopf decomposition of the kernel is given~by

-The parameters of the expansion \eqref{eq_G_series} can be easily extracted from the above expression, obtaining
+The parameters of the expansion~\eqref{eq_G_series} can be easily extracted from the above expression, obtaining

-The singularities and residues of $\sigma(\omega)$, defined in \eqref{eq_sigma_def}, are\footnote{When $N$ is odd, there are singularities only for even $\ell$ in \eqref{eq_ON_singularities}.
+The singularities and residues of $\sigma(\omega)$, defined in~\eqref{eq_sigma_def}, are\footnote{When $N$ is odd, there are singularities only for even $\ell$ in~\eqref{eq_ON_singularities}.
 We can still treat all values of $N$ with the same formulas, with the observation that $\ri\sigma_\ell^\pm = 0$ when there is no actual singularity.}

-The relation between the mass gap and the dynamically generated scale in the $\overline{\text{MS}}$ scheme is given by \cite{hmn,hn}
+The relation between the mass gap and the dynamically generated scale in~the $\overline{\text{MS}}$ scheme is given by~\cite{hmn,hn}

-(ii) \textit{Principal chiral field}.
-With the charges chosen in \cite{pcf}, we have
+\item[(ii)] \textit{Principal chiral field}.
+With the charges chosen in~\cite{pcf}, we have